nuts-foundation/nuts-workshops/README.md

 # Nuts workshops

-This repository contains the descriptions. howto's and various files needed for the Nuts workshops.
+This repository contains the descriptions, HOWTOs and various files needed for the Nuts workshops.

 ## Contents

-### irma
+### network_in_day

-Workshop on the use of Irma from privacyByDesign foundation
+Workshop on setting up the Nuts node and joining a network.
+It also handles the registration of care organizations.

-### auth&consent
+### eOverdracht

-Workshop on integerating the Nuts auth and consent logic into vendor specific software
+Workshop on the eOverdracht Bolt.